wp-plugins/recent-tweets-slider/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to Appearance > Widgets > Recent Tweets Slider.

-== Screenshots ==

-1. For screenshots, go to http://wp-time.com/recent-tweets-slider-plugin/

 == Frequently Asked Questions ==

 ### FAQ